 4.30-5pm – Research task from last week, and task for the next seminar

 This seminar took place online via Zoom.
-A recording of the first part of the seminar will be available soon.
+If you missed this session you can watch a recording of the first part of the seminar below.
+You can also find a transcript of the session here.

 If you missed the first seminar you can catch up by watching the video below: